-If you have been to a stamp club meeting you may be aware of the approval books that are circulated by the American Philatelic Society.
-They are usually focused on a theme or a geographic area and have a number of pages with stamps, from which you can select and purchase.
-The Stamporama Approvals system works in exactly the same way.
-Stamporama Members can create a Book and can add as many Pages to the Book as they wish.
-Some standard Page Templates are provided on the Stamporama website, but sellers don't have to use them, they can use their own template or folio sheets or even stock book pages, as long as the stamps on each page are numbered from 1 to n (being the total number of stamps on the Page).
-Item numbering on each Page always starts at 1.
+If you have been to a stamp club meeting or are a member of the American Philatelic Society (APS), you may have seen APS sales circuit books.
+They contain up to 16 pages of stamps that you can purchase.
+The unique Stamporama Approval Books work in a similar manner.
+Members create approval books containing up to 24 pages of stamps.
+Standard Page Templates are provided, but are not required to be used.
+Sellers can use their own templates, folio sheets or even stock book pages, as long as the stamps on each page are numbered from 1 to n (being the total number of stamps on the page).
+Item numbering on each page always starts at 1.

 Figure 1: General Navigation and Categories